JovKun/TOTAL_BS/UPDATES.md

 - Created UPDATES.md in order to provide an update log (as per the final project requirements)

 April 11, 2023
-- Jeremy attempted Processing
+- Jeremy is learning Processing
-- Nathan is doing art
+- Nathan is making character pixel art for the game
-- Jovian is doing the main Menu
+- Main Menu is currently being built by Jovian